roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 Primarily, there are two sources of complexity:

-- **domain complexity** - implementation is complex, because the problem it solves is complex (e.g. plane's runway scheduling)
+- **domain complexity** - implementation is complex because the problem it solves is complex (e.g. plane's runway scheduling)
 - **accidental complexity** - implementation could be simpler but we have implemented it in an unmaintainable way

 Domain complexity is something we can't do much about.
 We just need to deal with it and there are a few approaches like [domain-driven design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215).